 HMRC have said that they are happy to consider any explanations or documents that support a rejection of the offer.

 You should only choose the rejection route if you genuinely believe that you have not brought about a loss of tax through your deliberate conduct.
 If you sign the Rejection Letter, HMRC will start its own investigation.
 This can be a criminal investigation.
 The Rejection Letter can also be used in court or tribunal proceedings as evidence.

 If HMRC do not hear from you within 60 days of receiving the offer, it will be treated as a rejection of the offer.
 HMRC will then proceed with either a civil or criminal investigation.

 I Want To Take Up The Offer Of CDF – What Does That Mean In Practice?

 If you accept the offer you will be admitting that tax has been lost because of your deliberate conduct.
 HMRC may be able to seek recovery of the tax, interest and associated penalties evaded by you for as far back as 20 years.

 If you enter into the CDF contract, you are expected to fully co-operate with HMRC.
 If you do not, HMRC reserves the right to criminally prosecute you.

 Altion Law are specialists at advising and representing parties who have received a COP9 letter or notice of COP9 Investigations from HMRC .
-If you would like to have a confidential discussion with a member of our team, please either complete an Online Enquiry or call us on 01908 414990 and we will be pleased to help you.

 “Well done.
 FIRST CLASS SERVICE.
 I will recommend your company to my clients”.